wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-use-ssh-key.md

 	Typically, your **ssh-keygen** implementation adds a comment, often the username and host name of the computer.
 You can specify a specific comment using the `-C` option.

-3. Create a .pem file from your `~/.ssh/id_rsa` file to enable you to work with the Management Portal.
+3. Create a .pem file from your `~/.ssh/id_rsa` file to enable you to work with the Classic Management Portal.
 Use the **openssl** as follows:

 		openssl req -x509 -key ~/.ssh/id_rsa -nodes -days 365 -newkey rsa:2048 -out myCert.pem